hao-udoin/OptionPricingOOP/Midway Report.md

 1.  **Extending to American Options**: The next step is to adapt the `BinomialTree` class to support American options.
 This will involve adding a condition to allow for early exercise at each node during backward induction.
 2.  **Refactoring Code for Modularity**: Splitting the code into separate `.cpp` and `.hpp` files for better modularity and readability.
+3.  **Adding Black-Scholes model**: Implementing Black-sholes model as an alternative method for option pricing.
-3.  **Adding Monte Carlo Simulation**: Implementing Monte Carlo simulation as an alternative method for option pricing.
+4.  **Adding Monte Carlo Simulation**: Implementing Monte Carlo simulation as an alternative method for option pricing.
-4.  **User Interface**: Developing a command-line or graphical user interface to allow users to input option parameters interactively.
+5.  **User Interface**: Developing a command-line or graphical user interface to allow users to input option parameters interactively.

 Conclusion
 ----------